ayushdev44/Single-Page-CV/README.md

 # Single-Page-CV
 This is my first project.
+I have created this project using html and a little bit of css.
+This is a Single page CV project.